ballerina-platform/ballerina-dev-website/learn/guides/running-ballerina-programs-in-the-cloud/function-as-a-service-with-ballerina/aws-lambda.md

 Now we can add an entry to dynamodb table to invoke our lambda function.
 We can go to [Items](https://us-west-1.console.aws.amazon.com/dynamodbv2) in dynamodb, select the table and click Create item.
 Once the item is entered in to the table you can go to the lambda function and check logs via cloudwatch to see the object identifier in the logs.

-## What's Next?

-In a more practical scenario, the AWS Lambda functions will be used by associating them to an external event source such as Amazon DynamoDB or Amazon SQS.
+>**Note:** In a more practical scenario, the AWS Lambda functions will be used by associating them to an external event source such as Amazon DynamoDB or Amazon SQS.
 For more information on this, go to [AWS Lambda event source mapping documentation](https://docs.aws.amazon.com/lambda/latest/dg/invocation-eventsourcemapping.html).

 <style> #tree-expand-all , #tree-collapse-all, .cTocElements {display:none;} .cGitButtonContainer {padding-left: 40px;} </style>